scr2em/openapi-typescript-best-practices/README.md

 ## Schema Design Best Practices

-### 1. Always Use `components` for Reusable Definitions
+### 1. Always Use `components` for Definitions

+**⚠️ CRITICAL RULE: Never define schemas, enums, request bodies, or responses inline in your paths.**

-Define all reusable types in the `components` section (schemas, requestBodies, and responses) rather than inline.
-This promotes consistency, maintainability, and follows the DRY principle.
+Define all reusable types in the `components` section rather than inline.

-#### Use `components/schemas` for Data Models
+#### Use `components/schemas` for Data Models and Enums

-Define your data structures once and reference them everywhere:
+Define your data structures and enums once and reference them everywhere:

 ```json
 {